basantech89/project-automator/README.md

 - pman: sudo pacman -Syu --needed --noconfirm (if you package manager is pacman)
 - pu: paru -Syu --removemake --cleanafter --needed --noconfirm (if you package manager is pacman)
 - z: zoxide for easy directory navigation
+- plugins added for oh-my-zsh or fisher adds their aliases, e.g docker plugin add its aliases

 ## Execution